libp2p/js-libp2p-interfaces/src/peer-routing/README.md

 In a peer to peer context, the concept of 'responsability' or 'closeness' for a given key translates to having a way to find deterministically or that at least there is a significant overlap between searches, the same group of peers when searching for the same given key.

-This method will query the network (route it) and return a Priority Queue datastructe with a list of PeerInfo objects, ordered by 'closeness'.
+This method will query the network (route it) and return a Priority Queue data structure with a list of PeerInfo objects, ordered by 'closeness'.

 key is a multihash